What is raw dog and cat feeding?

 General Nutrition Info for Cats

-Water is an extremely important nutrient that contributes to overall health in every living creature.
-Cats are designed to obtain most of their water with their diet since their normal prey contains approximately 70-75% water.
+Water is an extremely essential nutrient that contributes to overall health in every living creature.
+Cats are designed to obtain most of their water from their diet, since their normal prey contains approximately 70-75% water.
 Dry foods only contain 1-10%.

 It is ideal to feed a grain-free diet.
 Unfortunately, grains are cheap so they are included in many commercial cat foods.
 Corn, wheat and soy are thought to be common allergens (as is yeast) and the carbohydrate fraction of these grains (especially grain flours) will cause a rise in blood sugar in many cats.
 Soy contains phytoestrogens, which negatively influences the thyroid gland.
 Given how common hyperthyroidism is in the cat, soy has no business being in cat food.
 Unfortunately, soy is a common ingredient used by pet food manufacturers.

 Why should my cat eat a raw diet?

 Cats are designed by mother nature to eat high protein diets that are very low in carbohydrates.
 This dietary model is beneficial for cats because their digestive systems are very acidic and short, which means they have a limited amount of time to extract the nutrients they need from their food.
 They need to digest food quickly and effectively.
 Raw food is perfect for their specialized physiology because nutrients are in their most bio-available form.